The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 Pricing

-Free: $0/month – Chat, web search, code execution, desktop extensions, and connectors — but no Cowork access.
+Free: $0/month for chat, web search, code execution, desktop extensions, and connectors (does not include Cowork access)

-Max: From $100/month – Everything in Pro, plus 5x or 20x more usage, higher output limits, and priority access.
+Max: Starting at $100/month for everything in Pro, plus 5x to 20x more usage, higher output limits, and priority access

 9.